fieldsryanchristopher-sys/fields-research/index.md

 ---
 layout: home
-title: Home
+author_profile: true
 ---

-# Welcome to Fields Research
+# Research Overview
+Welcome to the repository for AI governance and formal verification research.